Last updated on 2026-04-08

 The Diploma in Heavy Duty Truck Technology is designed to prepare students for a successful career in commercial transport and heavy-duty mechanics.
-This full-time program spans 20 months and includes a co-operative education component, allowing students to gain practical experience while studying.
-The program is delivered in person at the Annacis Island campus and offers a blend of classroom instruction, hands-on training in workshops, and online learning.
-Graduates will receive a diploma and be well-equipped for apprenticeship opportunities in the industry.
+This full-time program spans 20 months and includes a co-operative education component, allowing students to gain practical experience while learning.
+The curriculum focuses on essential skills and knowledge required in the industry, ensuring graduates are well-equipped for apprenticeship opportunities and manufacturer-level certifications.
+The program is delivered in person at the Annacis Island campus, providing a hands-on learning experience that combines classroom instruction with practical training.

-The Heavy Duty Truck Technology program is structured to provide comprehensive training over a 20-month period, consisting of:
+The Heavy Duty Truck Technology program is structured to provide comprehensive training over a 20-month period.
+Key features of the program structure include:

 Featured Experiences

-- Innovative Curriculum: The program goes beyond traditional apprenticeship training, covering advanced topics such as electric vehicle propulsion and mobile refrigeration.
+- Courses that cover advanced topics such as electric vehicle propulsion, fuel cells, and mobile refrigeration.

 Career Options